Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: The one-basket theorem as a boundary case

 \subsection{When the local effect becomes global}

 As we just established, a local version of the one-basket theorem always holds near the origin.
 This is no coincidence: the two phenomena are directly connected.
-In fact, the one-basket theorem characterizes exactly the setting in which that local effect extends globally.\\ \\ This connection becomes clear upon examining Proposition~\ref{proposition:zerot} under the assumption that $t(\boldsymbol{\theta}) = \infty$.
+In fact, the one-basket theorem characterizes exactly the setting in which that local effect extends globally.\\ \\ This connection becomes clear upon examining Proposition~\ref{proposition:zerot} in the special case where $t(\boldsymbol{\theta}) = \infty$.
 Then, the proposition guarantees that inequality~\eqref{ineq:prop} holds for all $x \geq 0$, yielding first-order stochastic dominance:

 By definition, the threshold $t(\boldsymbol{\theta})$ is infinite if and only if the condition